nnaajjeebb12/next-dashboard-ui/student-adjustments.md

 - [x] Add Filter Teachers
   - [x] supervised Grade Level,
-  - [x] Strand - cannot be done since strand is connected to the student not the teacher
+  - [ ] Strand - strand is connected to the student not the teacher
   - [x] Section.
 - [x] Highlight the edit function in teacher's profile.
 - [x] In adding teachers